Ice cream maker reviving the Pioneer Dairy Fudgesicle

 SOUTHWICK, Mass.
-(WWLP) – A local man is hoping to revive the “delicous and refreshing” fudgesicle created by his old family business.
+(WWLP) – A local man is hoping to revive the “delicious and refreshing” fudgesicle created by his old family business.

 Fifteen years after Pioneer Dairy in Southwick closed its doors, Zack Colson, a fourth generation ice cream maker, has created a Kickstarter to bring back his family’s Pioneer Diary Fudgesicle